Shimady563/cofee-shop-app/README.md

 ## Future plans

-There are 2 major branches in the repository: main branch is version of application that uses JDBC for data access;
+There are 2 major branches in the repository:
+- Main branch is version of application that uses JDBC for data access.
-feature/hibernate branch is version of application that uses Hibernate for data access.
+- Feature/hibernate branch is version of application that uses Hibernate for data access.

-Although the application is fully functional, there are some additional quality of life changes that can be made.
+Although both versions of application are fully functional, there are some additional quality of life changes that can be made.
 They include code refactoring, and some optimization.
 I also plan to wrap the application in a docker container, and implement a CI/CD pipeline in the future, as will learn those technologies.

 Additionally, I plan to port this application to spring, to compare the two approaches.
 This will also allow me to learn more about spring.